oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 then you will get the error::

-    TypeError: wrapped() takes from 0 to 1 positional arguments but 3 were given
+    TypeError: connect() takes from 0 to 1 positional arguments but 3 were given

 The :meth:`oracledb.connect()` method requires keyword parameters to be used